 Maastricht’s psychology faculty is world-renowned , and this program is a unique opportunity for Australian psychology students who have an interest in the legal system to experience University life at Maastricht and also gain valuable experience within the field of Forensic Psychology!

-Under this topic we will address factors that could lead to inaccurate identification decisions such as the cross-race bias and problems with the construction and the administration of lineups, such as post-identification feedback
+Under this topic, factors that could lead to inaccurate identification decisions such as the cross-race bias and problems with the construction and the administration of lineups, such as post-identification feedback will be addressed.

 The aim of this topic is to demonstrate how false memories can be instilled and their far reaching consequences in the legal arena.